Dodotree/ResumableSymfony/README.md

 # ResumableSymfony
 Adaptation of Resumable.js for Symfony with javascript based of <a href="https://github.com/23/resumable.js/">Resumable.js</a> but very heavily rewritten.

-Javascript part includes previews and file type recognition.
-You can have several independent uploaders on a page and module is customizable for several different scenarios.
+It provides standard resumable.js ability to pause or cancel upload along with progress monitoring.
+In addition to that it includes previews and real file type recognition.
+You also can have several independent uploaders on a page and module is customizable for several different scenarios.
 Video demonstration on youtube, link below:

 https://www.youtube.com/embed/z39T05VbD-g